Medical

 0

-9. Antenatal Care: Total number of Antenatal Care (ANC) given to 556 in 7 villages.
-We provided minimum five check-ups in respect to Ante-Natal Care, two Tetanus Toxoid injections, minimum 90 iron tablets with folic acid, minimum 90 calcium tablets, training regarding nursing of infants to 80 would-be mother.
+9. Antenatal Care: Total number of Antenatal Care (ANC) given to 417 in 7 villages.
+We provided minimum five check-ups in respect to Ante-Natal Care, two Tetanus Toxoid injections, iron tablets with folic acid, calcium tablets, training regarding nursing of infants etc.

 11. Tuberculosis Patients: These patients received free medicine and other Govt. benefits from our department.